 Lagging just a bit behind was the ASUS Flip C101PA with a score of 7 out of 10.
 This machine again offers a touchscreen, tablet mode, and responsive keyboard and trackpad.
 However, its smaller size means the keyboard is a little too cramped for longer typing sessions.

 The portability of Chromebooks makes them excellent entertainment devices, especially for travel.
 A high-quality screen can go a long way towards improving your next binge-watching session.
-When quantifying display quality we focused on two things: resolution and colors.
-We tested resolution simply by verifying that high definition video did, in fact, look crisper on the high definition screens.
-We evaluated color by watching the same videos and displaying the same photos on multiple machines side by side, in addition to comparing them with a MacBook Pro's Retina display.
+When quantifying display quality we focused on two things: resolution and color compensation.
+To assess resolution we watched multiple 1080p full-HD videos on each screen, side-by-side, paying careful attention to the relative crispness of each.
+We evaluated color by watching the same videos and displaying the same photos on multiple machines, also side-by-side, in addition to comparing them with a MacBook Pro's Retina display.
 This process allowed us to easily compare which models were able to display true color, and which had odd tints or seemed to have washed out colors.
 Finally, we awarded extra points to models with larger screens, as a larger display is undeniably nicer to look at than a tiny one.
 However, these larger models did lose some points in our portability metric.

 Three models shared the top score of 9 out of 10 in our display quality testing.
 The Google Pixelbook, the Acer 15, and the Samsung Pro all sport resolutions that qualify as full high definition.
 The Acer's larger, 15.6" screen does lend a more cinematic feel than the 12.3" screens of its main competitors.
 The Pixelbook and Samsung Pro both use a 3:2 aspect ratio, which works a bit better for browsing and typing but leaves less real estate for movie watching.
 All three screens produced beautiful colors and great contrast.